arpcard/broadstreet_schema/admin_module.md

 ## *users* table

 This table stores all users or curators.
 There are two types of users: Curators (*type* = 1) can login and edit ontologies, while Regular (*type* = 0) users can login and use analysis tools without inputing captcha forms.
-When creating a new user the default is *type* = 0.
-New users can register at https://dune.mcmaster.ca/auth/register, but *type* can only be changed at the SQL-level by a CARD administrator.
+When creating a new user the default is *type* = 0, but *type* can only be changed at the SQL-level by a CARD administrator.

 | Field | Description |
 |-------|-------------|